 My personal recommendation would be the classic Civerinos Slice or the Menace to Society, but they are always adding new additions to the menu so you never know what to expect!

-Discover Cars searches all the big car rental companies and finds the best price.
-This is probably the easiest way to rent a car in Scotland.
+The best site to book your rental car is with Discover Cars.
+They search both local and international car rental companies to help you find the best possible price.
+This is the easiest way to rent a car for driving in Scotland.

-With several taxi ranks situated throughout the city, you’ll never find it difficult to catch a ride.
+With several taxi ranks situated throughout the city, you’ll never find it difficult to catch a ride while out exploring Edinburgh.

 Where To Stay In Edinburgh